mcclellandj/fashion-image-classifier/README.md

 ### Analysis approach

-- The training data comprises 60,000 28 x 28 arrays representing grayscale images where each value in an array is a grayscale number, and 60,000 1D arrays of fashion category labels for each image.
-The test data comprises 10,000 randomly selected arrays and labels
+- Training data comprises 8,000 28 x 28 arrays representing grayscale images where each value in an array is a grayscale number, and 8,000 1D arrays of fashion category labels for each image.
+Validation data used for hyperparameter tuning and test data used for model evaluation both comprise 2,000 randomly selected images and labels respectively
+- Once hyperparameters are tuned the model will be trained on all training data (including validation) and evaluated on the unseen test data.

 cf. code 'fashion-nmist-classifier.ipynb'